 Sure enough, she did.
 These people had a way of turning everything around to fit their narrative and getting others to agree with it.

 The other guy was always to blame.
 It was always the other guy’s fault.
 It was never their fault, and they were never wrong.

 They reported the incident to Darnell and suggested that he terminate me right then and there.
 When he talked to me about it, I calmly explained that Shelly had approached me from behind in a very threatening manner, that I feared for my physical safety, and didn’t know what she would do had I not faced her down.

 And by this time, I’d worked under Darnell long enough that he knew the kind of person I was and that I was only taking care of myself.

-So, again, Darnell had my back and went to bat for me.
+So, again, Darnell went to bat for me.
 Also, I had made an awesome friend out of Jane, who was another charge nurse at the nursing home.
 She, too, went to bat for me as did several of my coworkers.

 Each time nothing happened to me, the bullies only became angrier and crazier, until they were all out for blood!

 It was then that I starting noticing Jules hovering around in the hall just outside the door to the laundry room.
 Later, I’d see him milling around nearby anytime I’d stop in the hallway to greet and talk to friends.
 And I’ve got to tell you!
 He gave me such a creepy vibe!